rh0/rtl433_to_mqtt/README.md

-# rtl_433 to MQTT :satellite: :arrow_right: :loudspeaker:
+# rtl_433 to MQTT :satellite: :loudspeaker:

 Dockerfile to help containerize some functionality from https://github.com/merbanan/rtl_433.
 Specifically publishing recieved device messages to an MQTT broker.